carevealed/xml_parse_csv/README.md

 ## Side note
 Currently, the current California Revealed repository can only ingest object level rather than item level metadata.
 This means we will need to do some manual work for multiple item objects before copying over the information for ingest by combining multiple item objects into one row using our formatting and delimiter rules.
 # How
-- You will need python3 to be able to run this script.
+- You will need python3 to be able to run this script
-- Download the script from this github: xml-parse-csv.py
+- Download the script from this github: xml_parse_csv.py
 - Create a folder called "scripts" in your Documents folder.
 Move xml-parse-csv.py to this folder.
 - Plug in the hard drive from the vendor.
 - Open terminal and change your directory (cd) to the scripts folder.
 You can use the code below to do so.